thomas-fossati/draft-tls-cid/draft-mavrogiannopoulos-tls-cid.md

 If both server and client agree, the DTLSCiphertext format does change after the DTLS connection state is updated; i.e.: for the sending side, after the ChangeCipherSpec message is sent, for the receiving sides, after the ChangeCipherSpec is received.

 The DTLSCiphertext format is changed for both the client and the server.
 However, only a client can initiate a switch to an unused 'cid' value; a server MUST utilize the same value seen on the last valid message received by the client.
-A server which receives a 'cid' value which is not expected (e.g., a value outside its advertised window) MAY ignore the packet.

 ~~~~~~~
          struct {